LYRA-Block-Lattice/LyraBroker/Readme.md

 * GetStatus: get the current status of Lyra network;
 * GetBalance: get latest balance of account. (implicy receive);
 * Send: send funds to other account.
+* GetTransactions: query transaction history for a Lyra account.

 # Security concerns